zooba/pymanager/doc/using.rst

    "
    "", "Click Start, open ""Manage app execution aliases"", and check that your ``python.exe`` alias is set to ""Python (default)"" "
+   "``python`` and ``py`` don't launch the runtime I expect", "Check your :envvar:`PYTHON_MANAGER_DEFAULT` or ``default_tag`` configuration.
+   "
+   "", "Prerelease and experimental installs that are not managed by the Python install manager may be chosen ahead of stable releases.
+Configure your default tag or uninstall the prerelease runtime and reinstall using ``py install``.
+   "
    "``pythonw`` or ``pyw`` don't launch the same runtime as ``python`` or ``py``","Click Start, open ""Manage app execution aliases"", and check that